sarjanthecoder/Snake-game/README.md

 set a blue stack key for this game manual click is too hard may it can't work sometim

-# Snake-game made by hrml
+# Snake-game made by html